jasonhemann/21FA-CS3800/syllabus.md

 or anonymity of the TRACE system, if 85% or more of the enrolled students complete these TRACE evaluations, then I shall add a point onto the class-wide final average.

-## Participation

-I expect you to attend each lecture.
-Your attendance is a prerequisite for a substantial portion of the course's grade.
-I expect students to attend every class and remain in class throughout the duration of the session.
-Your absence or tardiness will impact your ability to achieve course objectives which could hurt your course grade.
-An absence, excused or unexcused, does not relieve a student of any course requirement.
-Lecture content quizzes serve as proxies for participation and thus attendance, as well as to gauge students' understanding.

-### Oral Explanation and Participation

-Proof has a [social
-component](https://www.jstor.org/stable/3482651).
-As such, part of your grade will also include your participating by communicating with your colleagues in both lecture and lab sections.
-These can take the form of small group "breakout room" work, open class votes and discussions, or walk us all through some of your answers.

-## Participation

-I expect you to attend lecture and lab each class period.
-Your attendance is a prerequisite for a substantial portion of the course's grade, both in your lecture and lab sections.
-We will [not take attendance](https://vm.tiktok.com/ZMJBoQovg/) as such, but attendance is a prerequisite for participation.
-We will have reading content quizzes and elicit oral or group explanations as proxies for participation.

-### Content Quiz, Pre-reading

-Before class, I will expect you to have read the notes as marked on the schedule.
-These act as a forcing function for the lecture notes and alert me to students' difficulties.
-Sometimes we take these for completion, others for accuracy.
-These lecture quizzes belongs under your participation grade.

-### Lecture Quizzes/Polls

-Expect to have regular content quizzes during or toward the end of lecture.
-These act as a forcing function, encouraging attention to lectures and/or the ancillary readings and to alert me to students' difficulties.

 #### Recording